Relintai/pandemonium_engine_docs/tutorials/2d/2d_movement.md

 Uncommenting the `look_at()` line will also turn the body to point in its direction of motion if you prefer.

+Tip:
-.. tip:: This technique can also be used as the basis of a "following" character.
+ This technique can also be used as the basis of a "following" character.
          The `target` position can be that of any object you want to move to.

 Summary